Employee Initiatives

 Measures

-• Career development training: Once in FY2023
+• Career development training: Twice in FY2024

 Expansion of Learning Framework for the Growth of Each Employee (Self-Enlightenment)